BillionaireToken/TokenCore/README.md

   **function approve(address _spender, uint256 _amount) returns (bool success)**

-So the user will first call approve(RAFFLE_ADDRESS, 20000000000000000000) on the XBL Contract Address.
+The user will first call approve(RAFFLE_ADDRESS, 20000000000000000000) on the XBL Contract Address.
 They have just approved the Raffle to spend 10 XBL (+18 zeroes) on their behalf.

   **function registerTickets(uint256 number_of_tickets) returns (int8 registerTickets_STATUS)**